What to Look for When Hiring a Home Inspector for Your New Home

 How Many Inspections Do You Need?

-The International Association of Certified Home Inspectors (IACHI) recommends homeowners have two or three inspections done prior to purchasing a new-construction home.
+The International Association of Certified Home Inspectors, commonly known as InterNACHI, recommends that buyers consider inspections at key construction stages when purchasing a new-construction home.
 These include:

-• Final inspection: The final inspection occurs before move-in day.
+- Final inspection: The final inspection occurs before move-in day.
 This confirms that the home is safe for occupancy and has been finished per local code and building standards.
 Your builder should remedy any issues found during the final inspection before you move in.
+Before closing, compare your inspection findings with a detailed new home final walk-through checklist so you can confirm repairs, finishes and agreed-upon items have been addressed.

-How to Find an Inspector You Can Trust
+How to Hire a Home Inspector You Can Trust

 When hiring a home inspector, it is important to find a qualified expert able to accurately identify potential issues.
 Confirming certification through reputable organizations like the American Society of Home Inspectors (ASHI) or the International Association of Certified Home Inspectors (InterNACHI) is a great way to vet candidates.
 Both organizations have electronic databases to help you find certified inspectors in your area.
 The databases will also provide details about their experience, certifications and the types of services they offer.